truite-codeuse/aose-2025/R2/README.md

 ##### Universal Sentence Encoder (USE)

 Similar to SBERT, Google's USE is a powerful model also used for sentence embedding.
 It has a large and a lite version.
 Info about this model can be found here https://www.kaggle.com/models/google/universal-sentence-encoder/tensorFlow2 .
 We did not manage to get it to work though.
+The code for it is available, but commented, as loading these models is quite slow.

 ##### WordNet